wesleybeckner/data_science_foundations/docs/S2_Inferential_Statistics.md

 > You can use Chi-Square to test for a goodness of fit (whether a sample of data represents a distribution) or whether two variables are related (using a contingency table, which we will create below!)

-**A special case of Pearon's Chi-Squared Test:** We create a table that counts the observations above and below the global median for two different groups.
+**A special case of Pearon's Chi-Squared Test:** We create a table that counts the observations above and below the global median for **two or more groups**.
 We then perform a *chi-squared test of significance* on this *contingency table*

 Null hypothesis: the Medians are all equal